richorama/richorama.github.io/_posts/2015-01-02-grain-placement-in-orleans.md

 The default grain placement behavior in Orleans is to activate grains on a random silo in the cluster.

-However, it is possible to change this behavior on a grain-by-grain basis, by adding an attribute from the `Orleans.Placement` namespace to the Grain interface.
+However, it is possible to change this behavior on a grain-type basis, by adding an attribute from the `Orleans.Placement` namespace to the Grain interface.

 {% highlight c# %}
 using Orleans.Placement;

 namespace MyGrainInterfaces
 {
     // you should probably just choose one of these!
     [LoadAwarePlacement]
     [LocalPlacement]
     [PreferLocalPlacement]